 Let us assume a £1 bet on black each time.
 If you win, you pocket your £1 profit and bet £1 again.
 You make a lucky start and win again (and remember this is luck, as each spin of the roulette wheel is entirely random and unpredictable unless you are using some form of more advanced strategy, technique or (illegal) equipment).
 You pocket your profit and bet again but this time you lose.
 Under Martingale you simply double your stake to £2, and if you win you instantly return to a profit as the doubled stake covers your previous loss and a single unit (£1) profit as well.

 The table above illustrates that even if you lose your first seven spins at the table, your win on the eighth round returns you instantly to profit.
 Martingale is so seductive because it is so simple and, in theory, the logic is correct.

 Let us assume you stick to betting on black each time.
 Many who play roulette would feel that the above sequence, seven reds in a row (or, crucially as it happens, seven reds or zeroes), is incredibly unlikely.
-But the “magic” of Martingale means that even such a streak is not a problem and one black means you are back in the black, back in profit.
+But the “magic” of Martingale means that even such a streak is not a problem and one black means you are back in the, well, black.